alexforencich/verilog-ethernet/README.md

 free-running PTP clock across clock domains.
 Supports both 64 and 96 bit timestamp formats.

+### `ptp_td_leaf` module

+PTP time distribution leaf clock module.
+Accepts PTP time distribution messages from the `ptp_td_phc` module, and outputs both the 96-bit time-of-day timestamp and 64-bit relative timestamp in the destination clock domain, as well as both single-cycle and stretched PPS outputs.
+Also supports pipelining the serial data input, automatically compensating for the pipeline delay.

+### `ptp_td_phc` module

+PTP time distribution master clock module.
+Generates PTP time distribution messages over a serial interface that can provide PTP time to one or more leaf clocks (`ptp_td_leaf`), as well as both single-cycle and stretched PPS outputs.
+The fractional nanoseconds portion is shared between the time-of-day and relative timestamps to support reconstruction of the 96-bit time-of-day timestamp from a truncated relative timestamp.
+The module supports coarse setting of both the ToD and relative timestamps as well as atomically applying offsets to the ToD and relative timestamps and the shared fractional nanoseconds.

 ### `ptp_ts_extract` module

 PTP timestamp extract module.
 Use this module to extract a PTP timestamp